Santa Clarita, California: 1822–1899: Gold discovery, Mentryville, and Henry Mayo Newhall

 After his death, Newhall's heirs incorporated the Newhall Land and Farming Company in 1883.
 Since its founding, it has overseen the development of the communities that comprise present-day Santa Clarita, including the master-planned community of Valencia (in which it is headquartered), Canyon Country, Newhall, and Saugus.
 The company also manages farm land elsewhere in the state.

 On September 5, 1876, Charles Crocker, president of the Southern Pacific Company, hammered a ceremonial spike into a railroad tie at Lang Southern Pacific Station in what is now far eastern Canyon Country, marking the completion of the San Joaquin Valley line of the Southern Pacific Railroad, connecting Los Angeles to San Francisco and the rest of the nation for the first time.

-In the 1850s and 1860s, businessmen and political leaders such as Andrés Pico, Sanford Lyon, Henry Clay Wiley, Darius Towsley, and Christopher Leaming came to the Santa Clarita Valley for its oil reserves.
+In the 1850s and 1860s, businessmen and political leaders including Andrés Pico, Sanford Lyon, Henry Clay Wiley, Darius Towsley, and Christopher Leaming came to the Santa Clarita Valley for its oil reserves.
 On September 26, 1876, the town of Mentryville was founded by French immigrant Charles Alexander Mentry near present-day Stevenson Ranch.
 Mentryville's Pico Number 4 oil well was the first commercially successful oil well in the western United States.
 Oil from Mentryville was refined at Pioneer Oil Refinery in Newhall, the first viable oil refinery in the state.
 (Pioneer Oil Refinery is currently the only site on the National Register of Historic Places within the city limits of Santa Clarita.)
 By the early 1900s, most of Pico Canyon's richest oil reserves had been depleted, although Pico Number 4 continued to operate until 1990.
 Many of the aforementioned oil pioneers have lent their names to streets in the valley, such as Pico Canyon Road, Lyons Avenue, Wiley Canyon Road, and Towsley Canyon Road.
-Drilling continues to occur in Santa Clarita at the Honor Rancho Oil Field and in the area between Placerita Canyon Road and Golden Valley High School.
+Drilling continues to occur in Santa Clarita at the Honor Rancho Oil Field.

 The Saugus Cafe was established in 1886 near the present-day intersection of Railroad Avenue and Magic Mountain Parkway.
 It is the oldest continuously operating restaurant in Los Angeles County.

 1900–1987

 Los Angeles studios began filming in Santa Clarita shortly after the turn of the 20th century.
 Actors in these early films included William S. Hart, Tom Mix, Harry Carey, and a young John Wayne.
 Many movie ranches (see section below) were developed in the Santa Clarita Valley.
-Hart and Carey made their homes in the valley; today both their former estates are operated as county parks.
+Hart and Carey made their homes in the valley; today both of their former estates are operated as county parks.